mocks-server/website/docs/get-started-routes.md

       * __`req`__ Express middleware `req` object.
       * __`res`__ Express middleware `res` methods.
       * __`next`__ Express middleware `next` method.
-      * __`mocksServer`__ Mocks server core methods.
+      * __`mocksServer`__ Mocks Server instance methods.
 Using this you could change the settings of the server itself from a request.
-[Read the API docs for further info](api-core-api.md) about available methods.
+[Read the API docs for further info](api-mocks-server-api.md) about available methods.

 :::note
-The format of variants describe here is the default one, but more formats can be added [using custom route handlers](advanced-custom-route-handlers.md).
+The format of variants describe here is the default one, but more formats can be added [using custom routes handlers](api-routes-handler.md).
 :::

 ## Examples